SpotIM/spotim-ios-sdk-pod/README.md

     }
 ```

+### Flows

+Our SDK exposes one major flow to set up.
+The pre-conversation view is a view that displays a preview of 2 comments from the conversation, a text box to create new comments and a button to see all comments.

+The Pre-conversation view should be displayed in your article view controller beloew the article.

+When the user wants to see more comments we push a new ViewController which displays all comments from the conversation.

+When clicking on the text box to create a new comments we bring the user to the creation screen.
+The users needs to be logged in inorder to post new comments, this is where the hosting app needs to integrate it's authentication system.

 ### Usage

 End user is supposed to interact with the Pre-Conversation View Controller (PCVC) first.
 To get and instance of it, you need an instance of `SpotImSDKFlowCoordinator`:
 ```swift
 spotIMCoordinator = SpotImSDKFlowCoordinator(delegate: self)